datacarpentry/image-processing/episodes/08-connected-components.md

                                          connectivity=connectivity, return_num=True)
 ```

-Using the `skimage` features, we can implement
+Using the scikit-image features, we can implement
 the `enhanced_connected_component` as follows:

 ```python